1936 Grand Prix season: The Italian GP and the end of season

 Since the 1920s, the American and European racing fraternities had moved apart following separate paths.
 Prior to that, there had been trans-Atlantic travel from the top European drivers to participate in the Indianapolis 500 and Vanderbilt Cup.
 To try and re-establish inter-continental racing, George Vanderbilt, nephew of the race founder, sponsored a return of the Cup.
 For a time the races had been run on a street circuit on Long Island.
 The new, combined road and dirt track at the Roosevelt Raceway, built with the help of Eddie Rickenbacker, used the Roosevelt Field runway where Lindbergh had famously left on his 1927 Transatlantic flight.
 The idea was to run the best of AAA series against the current European grand-prix cars.
-It had been postponed from the 4th July as the circuit was not ready.
-Their season having finished, and with the big cash prizes, it drew an entry from Scuderia Ferrari for Nuvolari, Brivio and Farina with 12C-36s and privateer Raymond Sommer has his Tipo B. Bugatti had a Type 59/50 for Wimille for Bugatti.
-Maserati V8RIs were entered by Étancelin and "Raph" while Fred McEvoy and Englishman Teddy Rayson had voiturettes.
+It had been postponed from 4 July as the circuit was not ready.
+Their season having finished, and with the big cash prizes, it drew an entry from Scuderia Ferrari for Nuvolari, Brivio and Farina with 12C-36s and privateer Raymond Sommer had his Tipo B. Bugatti had a Type 59/50 for Wimille, Maserati V8RIs were entered by Étancelin and "Raph" while Fred McEvoy and Englishman Teddy Rayson had voiturettes.
 Joining them were three ERAs, privately entered for Earl Howe, Pat Fairfield and Baron Essendon.

 A huge field of 58 cars arrived, and qualifying was needed for the 45 starter places.
 Ranged against the Europeans were some of the best Indy-style oval racers.
 These included 1934 Indianapolis winner Bill Cummings, veterans Russ Snowberger, Tony Gulotta and Shorty Cantlon, as well as future legends Wilbur Shaw, Mauri Rose and Ted Horn.
 This year's Indianapolis 500 winner, Louis Meyer, took Essendon's Bugatti T59 out for a test-drive, but crashed it in practice.
 Most were driving unsupercharged Miller or Offenhauser-powered roadsters, and after practice it was readily apparent there was a significant performance gap between the two types.
 Off the front row, Billy Winn got the best start, but Nuvolari was leading after the first lap.
 On lap 4, Wilbur Shaw spun out, bringing on the first yellow flag for the field.
 After an hour (about 15 laps), Nuvolari had a 30-second lead over Brivio, with Winn and Farina next and Wimille fifth in the Bugatti.
-Farina went wide at a corner and crashed and another yellow came out.
+Farina went wide at a corner and crashed, and another yellow came out.
 This full-course yellow was standard action in the United States, but quite unknown to the Europeans and many passed under the yellow flags and were penalised accordingly.